-The Compensation Committee met on March 2, 2015 and, upon ratification by the Board on March 3, 2015, granted a combination of time-vested restricted stock and performance-based restricted stock for fiscal 2015 to be granted to the NEOs as of March 6, 2015 (collectively, the "2015 LTI Awards").
-Time-vested restricted stock and performance-based restricted stock were granted to align the interests of the NEOs with the interests of the Company's stockholders, offer NEOs an incentive for the achievement of superior performance over time and foster the retention of key management personnel.
-The LTI award was comprised of 50% time-vested restricted stock and 50% performance-based restricted stock, which emphasizes the retentive and performance-based nature of the total LTI award.
-Equity awards are granted under the provisions of the 2011 Incentive Plan.
+The Compensation Committee met on February 22, 2016 and, upon ratification by the Board on February 23, 2016, awarded a combination of time-based restricted stock and performance-based restricted stock for fiscal 2016 to be granted to the NEOs as of February 26, 2016 (collectively, the "2016 LTI Awards").
+Time-based restricted stock and performance-based restricted stock were granted to align the interests of the NEOs with the interests of the Company's stockholders, offer NEOs an incentive for the achievement of superior performance over time and foster the retention of key management personnel.
+To determine the amount of equity awards to grant to each NEO, the Compensation Committee considered, among other things, the Company's overall performance, projections for the Company's upcoming fiscal years, each NEO's individual contributions to the Company's overall performance, including individual contributions toward achievement of strategic objectives, and comparisons of long-term incentives and total compensation of similar positions within the Company's peer group.